Skip to content

 Three Chinese consumer electronics brands — RAVPower portable battery banks, TaoTronics earphones and VAVA dashboard cameras — were banned from selling on Amazon.com in June 2021 after their parent company, Sunvalley, was caught offering gift cards to customers who wrote positive reviews about their purchases.
 This is a common practice in China, says reporter Iris Deng of the South China Morning Post, but it violates Amazon’s policy.
 Amazon banned other brands for the same reason just a few months earlier.

-There are many websites run by agencies that facilitate the fake review process, notes Mark Palfreeman, CEO of Nixplay, which sells smart digital photo frames in the United States.
+Agencies that assist in the fake review process run many websites, says CEO Mark Palfreeman of Nixplay, which sells smart digital photo frames in the United States.
 “Once the customer writes a five-star review on Amazon, the customer then sends a screenshot or photo of the five-star review they have written on Amazon back to the agency to trigger a cash payment via PayPal.”

 Always be suspicious